mlfiggs/cot-4500-intro/README.md

  # cot-4500-intro
  # Instructions for Windows Device
-Download the src file, and open the folder its in.
+Download the src file, and open the main folder so you can see the python file titled "intro_to_python.py"

 Click the address bar, and type cmd.